Aug 8, 2014 11:29 AM

-The WHO chief, Dr. Margaret Chan, said the announcement is "a clear call for international solidarity" but acknowledged that many countries would probably not have any Ebola cases.
+The WHO chief, Dr. Margaret Chan, said the announcement is "a clear call for international solidarity" although she acknowledged that many countries would probably not have any Ebola cases.

-"Countries affected to date simply do not have the capacity to manage an outbreak of this size and complexity on their own," Chan said.
+"Countries affected to date simply do not have the capacity to manage an outbreak of this size and complexity on their own," Chan said at a news conference in Geneva.
 "I urge the international community to provide this support on the most urgent basis possible."

-The agency had convened an expert committee this week to assess the severity of the ongoing epidemic.
+The agency had convened an expert committee this week to assess the severity of the continuing epidemic.